TrueGoric/k8s-insider/README.md

 A zero-config way to access you kubernetes cluster network

 ## What
 Originally a workaround that got out of hand, k8s-insider is a one-stop-shop for accessing your development kubernetes cluster networked resources.
+Powered by WireGuard and Rust.

 ## Features
+ - Multiple networks per cluster
  - Dynamic IP assignment
  - Automatic detection of service and pod CIDRs for:
    - Flannel (installed with Helm/CLI)